amirmc/fosdemo/cubie_setup.md

 Output should look something like this (the important part being "AP-ENABLED"):
 ```
 Configuration file: /etc/hostapd.conf
-Using interface wlan1 with hwaddr c4:04:15:7a:98:a4 and ssid "cubietruck-test"
+Using interface wlan1 with hwaddr c4:04:15:7a:98:a4 and ssid "2048.mirage.io <- visit this"
 VLAN: vlan_set_name_type: SET_VLAN_NAME_TYPE_CMD name_type=2 failed: Package not installed
-wlan1: interface state UNINITIALIZED->ENABLED
+wlan0: interface state UNINITIALIZED->ENABLED
-wlan1: AP-ENABLED
+wlan0: AP-ENABLED
 ```